-If the proposed 1-for-5 reverse stock split is approved at the 2004 Meeting and the Board of Directors subsequently determines that a reverse stock split is appropriate and in the best interests of the Company and its stockholders, and elects to effect the 1-for-5 reverse stock split, each outstanding share of the Company's Common Stock would immediately and automatically be changed, as of the effective date of the Amendment, into one fifth of a share of the Company's Common Stock and the number of shares of the Company's Common Stock subject to outstanding options issued by the Company would be reduced by a factor of five and the respective exercise prices would be increased by a factor of five.
+If the proposed 1-for-5 reverse stock split is approved at the 2005 Meeting and the Board of Directors subsequently determines that a reverse stock split is appropriate and in the best interests of the Company and its stockholders, and elects to effect the 1-for-5 reverse stock split, each outstanding share of the Company's Common Stock would immediately and automatically be changed, as of the effective date of the Amendment, into one fifth of a share of the Company's Common Stock and the number of shares of the Company's Common Stock subject to outstanding options issued by the Company would be reduced by a factor of five and the respective exercise prices would be increased by a factor of five.

 No fractional shares of the Company's Common Stock would be issued by the Company in connection with a reverse split.
 Holders of the Company's Common Stock who would otherwise receive a fractional share of the Company's Common Stock pursuant to the reverse split would receive cash in lieu of the fractional share as explained more fully below.
+Such cash payments will reduce the number of post-split stockholders to the extent there are stockholders presently holding fewer than the number of shares to be converted into one share as a result of the reverse stock split.
+This, however, is not the purpose for which the Company would be effecting the reverse stock split.
+Our Common Stock is currently registered under Section 12(g) of the Securities Exchange Act of 1934.
+As a result, we are subject to the periodic reporting and other requirements of the Securities Exchange Act of 1934.
+The proposed reverse stock split would not affect the registration of our common stock under the Securities Exchange Act of 1934.